All Episodes

 And it turned out that we did a better than respectable job of identifying the hostages.

-So our project went straight from a three month introduction to A full blown collection project.
+So our project went straight from a Three-month introduction to a full-blown collection project.

-So you were trying to identify, when you say identify the hostages, do you mean not individually but where they were or what?
+So, you were trying to identify, when you say identify the hostages, do you mean not individually, but where they were or what?

 No, individually.

-Oh my.
+Oh, my.

-And they asked us to go through the photos and tell them who was absolutely hostage and who wasn't.
+And they asked us to go through the photos and tell them who was absolutely a hostage and who wasn't.

 And we were able to identify the hostages that way.

-Alright, so, but you said something about not continuing on.
+So, but you said something about not continuing on.

-What it was, initially it was a three year study project to determine the effectiveness of the Soviet Union and Chinese psychics.
+What it was, initially it was a three-year study project to determine the effectiveness of the Soviet Union and Chinese psychics.

 So we became a fully operational psychic unit and suddenly got lots of targets dumped on us.

-over a year and had been fully unsuccessful in getting anywhere with them.
+They were predominantly problems that had been, other agency had worked on for, in some cases, over a year and had been fully unsuccessful in getting anywhere with them.

-So the uniqueness of our unit was that while we only had about a 30% success rate, our
+So the uniqueness of our unit was that while we only had about a 30% success rate, our 30% was on targets that had otherwise been totally undoable.

 In other words, no other agency had been successful in solving the problems.